-Bad Breath Sounds Innocent, but It can be Dangerous!
-See how Your Schenectady Dentist Helps Battle Halitosis
+Bad Breath Sounds Innocent, but It's Dangerous!
+See how Our Schenectady Dentist Battles Halitosis

 Like we mentioned, there are several common reasons that people suffer from bad breath for a short period of time.
 Sometimes, the strongest scented foods are the best tasting.
 Typically, you can brush your teeth for the recommended two minutes to get rid of the smell and go about your day.
 Other times, people suffer from bad breath for much longer than they expect to and they’re not entirely sure why.